gofynd/fdk-client-java/documentation/partner/THEME.md

-Remove a theme from partner server organizations.
+This endpoint allows you to delete a theme by providing the organization and theme IDs.

 *Returned Response:*